310mc/https-310mc.github.io-tl/source/_posts/other/ryuseitai_album.md

 {% bubble Midori %}
 I’m Ryuseitai’s Ryusei Green, Takamine Midori…

-Umm, we’re going to release an album, so… It’d make me happy if you could listen to it…
+Umm, we’re going to release an album, so… It’d make me happy if you could give it a listen…

 I didn’t really notice it until now, but we really have sung a lot of songs, huh…

 And this time around, I got to sing a solo for the first time… I hope there’s something in it you could relate to…

-There’s a new unit song in the album, too… Please look forward to listening to it.
+There’s also a new unit song in the album, so please look forward to listening to it.

 This was Takamine Midori speaking.
 Please look forward to seeing who’s next…
 {% endbubble %}